Best Tablets under $500 2026: 12 Compared (8 Sources)

 Best for Each Use Case

-The consensus pick across Wirecutter, Tom's Guide, and TechRadar.
+The consensus pick across Tom's Guide, TechRadar, and PCMag in their April 2026 updates.
 The A16 Bionic chip handles everything from note-taking to casual gaming with ease, and iPadOS continues to offer the best tablet-optimized app library.
 The 10.9-inch display, 128GB base storage, and support for Apple Pencil USB-C and Magic Keyboard Folio make it the most versatile tablet at this price.
 One caveat: the A16 chip does not support Apple Intelligence, which requires at least A17 Pro or M1.
-Frequently discounted to ~$279-$299 on Amazon. [src1, src2, src6]
+As of April 2026, Amazon is again selling the 128GB model at $299, $50 below MSRP. [src1, src2, src5]

 Samsung's best value proposition in the tablet space.
 The 10.9-inch display runs at 90Hz for smoother scrolling, and the included S Pen eliminates the need to buy a separate stylus.
 IP68 water and dust resistance is a rarity at this price.
 Samsung promises 7 years of OS upgrades and security patches, giving it the longest software support of any Android tablet.
-Samsung DeX mode provides a desktop-like experience. [src3, src5, src7]
+As of April 2026, Costco and Best Buy continue to discount the Tab S10 FE to ~$379-399 in spring promotions.
+Samsung DeX mode provides a desktop-like experience for productivity. [src3, src4, src8]

-The only premium small tablet in production.
+The only premium small tablet currently in production.
 The 8.3-inch Liquid Retina display and A17 Pro chip deliver a portable powerhouse that supports Apple Intelligence, Apple Pencil Pro, and Wi-Fi 6E.
-At 293g, significantly lighter than any full-size tablet.
-The A17 Pro chip is the same silicon used in iPhone 15 Pro, ensuring strong GPU performance for gaming. [src1, src2, src4]
+At 293g, it is significantly lighter than any full-size tablet.
+As of April 2026, Amazon and Best Buy continue to list the iPad mini at ~$399-449 (down from $499 MSRP), reflecting ongoing post-iPad-Air-M4 clearance pricing. [src1, src2]

 Best for Gaming: Lenovo Legion Tab Gen 3 (~$400) — Check price

 A purpose-built gaming tablet with an 8.8-inch 2.5K display running at 165Hz — the highest refresh rate of any tablet under $500.
 Powered by the Snapdragon 8 Gen 3 with 12GB LPDDR5X RAM, it handles demanding mobile games at maximum settings.
-The compact form factor and longer battery life compared to the iPad mini make it a strong portable gaming option.
-The tradeoff: shorter software support (until 2029) and weaker stylus experience. [src4, src5]
+The compact 8.8-inch form factor makes it a strong portable gaming option.
+The tradeoff: shorter software support (until 2029) and weaker stylus experience compared to iPad or Galaxy Tab. [src4, src5]

 Best for Media Consumption: Lenovo Tab Plus (~$200) — Check price

 A purpose-built entertainment tablet with 8 JBL speakers delivering 26 watts of Dolby Atmos audio — more powerful than any iPad or Galaxy Tab speaker system.
-The built-in kickstand eliminates the need for a case.
+The built-in kickstand eliminates the need for a case when watching content.
 The 11.5-inch 90Hz display is bright and vibrant for the price.
-The MediaTek Helio G99 is adequate for streaming and browsing but not demanding games.
-Reviewers across Android Authority and PhoneArena rate it as the best entertainment tablet under $300. [src4, src5]
+The MediaTek Helio G99 is adequate for streaming and browsing but not for demanding games. [src3, src4]

 Best Smart Home Hybrid: Google Pixel Tablet (~$249) — Check price

 The only tablet designed to double as a smart home display.
 When docked on its charging speaker (sold separately), it functions as a Google Home hub with Chromecast controls.
 Stock Android provides a clean, ad-free experience.
-At $249 for 128GB, it represents strong value, though the 60Hz display and Tensor G2 processor show their age in 2026.
-Wirecutter recommends it as the best Android tablet for Google ecosystem users. [src2, src3]
+At $249 for 128GB, it represents strong value.
+Google extended software support to June 2028, though the 60Hz display and Tensor G2 processor are showing their age in 2026.
+The Pixel Tablet 2 has been cancelled, leaving this as the only Google-branded tablet on the market. [src2, src3]

-At $140, this is the cheapest competent tablet available.
-The 10.1-inch 1920x1200 display is sharp, battery life reaches 13 hours, and expandable storage (up to 1TB via microSD) compensates for limited base storage.
+The Fire Max 11 has displaced the older Fire HD 10 as the entry-level pick in Tom's Guide's April 2026 update.
+The 11-inch 1920x1200 display and aluminum body feel a step above the plastic-bodied HD line, battery life reaches ~14 hours, and the MediaTek MT8188J handles streaming and light productivity.
 The critical limitation is Fire OS: no Google Play Store means no Gmail, YouTube, or Google Docs apps natively.
-Best for Amazon Prime Video, Kindle reading, and basic web browsing. [src1, src4]
+Best suited for Amazon Prime Video, Kindle reading, and basic web browsing.
+Optional keyboard + stylus accessories add note-taking. [src1, src2]

 Decision Logic

-→ Amazon Fire HD 10 (~$140) for Amazon ecosystem users, or Lenovo Tab Plus (~$200) for Android with superb speakers.
-Fire HD 10 runs Fire OS without Google Play Store. [src1, src4]
+→ Amazon Fire Max 11 (~$229) for Amazon ecosystem users, or Lenovo Tab Plus (~$200) for Android with superb speakers, or Samsung Galaxy Tab A9+ (~$220) for a clean Android experience.
+Fire Max 11 runs Fire OS without Google Play Store. [src1, src4]

 If budget is $350-$500 and user prefers Apple